Left: Deborah circa, 1974

 At the time of her disappearance, Deborah lived in Red Lodge Montana and was described as a well behaved teenager at the time.
 Her family never believed she had runaway.
 Her father, Donald Meyer, passed away in 2011 and her mother, Diane Meyer, passed away in 2018.
 Her siblings and extended family are still alive.

 Deborah’s case remains unsolved and foul play is suspected.
+Some agencies might give her date of birth as October 20th 1959.

 If you have any information concerning this case, please contact: